Wah Chang: Career

 His other film credits include sculpting the maquette of Pinocchio which was used as the reference for the animators of the classic Walt Disney feature, and articulated deer models for Bambi.
-He designed the spectacular headdress worn by Elizabeth Taylor in the feature film Cleopatra.
-Other work included building the time machine and sphinx from 1960s movie The Time Machine, and the dragon seen (only in the English-dubbed version) of Goliath and the Dragon (1960).
+He designed the headdress worn by Elizabeth Taylor in the feature film Cleopatra.
+Other work included building the time machine and sphinx from 1960s movie The Time Machine, and the dragon (seen only in the English-dubbed version) of Goliath and the Dragon (1960).
 Chang's firm, Project Unlimited, Inc., would win Academy Award recognition for its special effects, but Chang was not listed on the award, due to the way the credits were submitted to the academy.
-Film historian Bob Burns reported that Chang didn't object to this.
+Film historian Bob Burns reported that Chang did not object to this.
 "He was the most humble, gentle man I've ever known in my life," Burns said.
 "He never boasted about anything he did, and he just did remarkable stuff."

 In addition, Chang built the artificial creature in "The Architects of Fear" episode of the original The Outer Limits, some props for the original Planet of the Apes film, the frightening skeleton animated in The Power, the flying machine in The Master of the World, and the dinosaurs in Land of the Lost.

 Chang's work as a stop-motion animator through the effects company Centaur Productions, operated with fellow artist Gene Warren, has been enjoyed for years in the cartoons Hardrock, Coco and Joe and Suzy Snowflake.

 Later life

-Chang moved with his wife, Glenella Taylor, to Carmel Valley, California in 1970, where he joined the Carmel Art Association and began producing bronze sculptures of wildlife and endangered species.
+Chang moved with his wife, Glenella Taylor, to Carmel Valley, California, in 1970, where he joined the Carmel Art Association and began producing bronze sculptures of wildlife and endangered species.

 In 1941, Wah Ming was diagnosed with polio following flu-like symptoms.
-After an extended stay at the Twin Oaks Sanitarium hospital in San Gabriel, California, and treatments that included confinement in an iron lung.
-He eventually would walk again, but for the rest of his life, never had enough strength in his lungs to be able to blow up a balloon.
+After an extended stay at the Twin Oaks Sanitarium hospital in San Gabriel, California, and treatments that included confinement in an iron lung, he eventually would walk again, but for the rest of his life never had enough strength in his lungs to be able to blow up a balloon.

-While his earlier creative efforts were concerned with special effects and film related wonders, his more mature artistic creations were delightful bronze sculptures and whimsical statuary.
+While his earlier creative efforts were concerned with special effects and film-related wonders, his more mature artistic creations were delightful bronze sculptures and whimsical statuary.
 The latter ranged from a life-sized 3.5 foot tall Dennis the Menace, commissioned by creator Hank Ketcham and displayed in Dennis Park in Monterey, California, to the smaller statues such as Girl and Frog, which is owned by a private collector in Los Angeles.

 Death

-Chang died on December 22, 2003 in Carmel Valley at age 86.
+Chang died on December 22, 2003, in Carmel Valley at age 86.
 A public memorial service was held at the Community Church of the Monterey Peninsula in Carmel.